The compendium

 Kalamkari Print on Pattu

-Hand-painted or block-printed designs depicting myths and floral patterns define Kalamkari pattu.
-Dry cleaning preserves the artwork.
-Perfect for artistic gatherings and cultural programs.
+Hand-painted or block-printed myths and florals on silk — perfect for artistic gatherings and cultural programmes.

 Read full article